Search

 Avian influenza has been around for over 100 years.
 It was first reported as "fowl plague" in 1878 when it caused a lot of deaths in chickens in Italy.

-Avian flu can affect the respiratory, gastrointestinal, reproductive, or nervous systems (or combinations of these) in many kinds of birds.
+Avian influenzacan affect the respiratory, gastrointestinal, reproductive, or nervous systems (or combinations of these) in many kinds of birds and other animals.
 The earliest signs of infection in chickens are a loss of appetite and a decrease in egg production.
-Symptoms of avian flu can range widely from mild illness to a highly infectious disease with up to 100% mortality.
+Symptoms of avian influenza can range widely from mild illness to a highly infectious disease with up to 100% mortality.
 Some wild birds and waterfowl (like ducks and geese) can carry the virus without showing signs of infection.
-Domestic chickens are very susceptible to influenza infections which can easily spread to other chickens and quickly turn into epidemics (in poultry).
+Domestic chickens and other poultry are very susceptible to influenza infections which can easily spread to other chickens and quickly turn into large outbreaks on farms.

 NOTE: For information about the common flu in humans, please see the OSH Answers Influenza.